FFMG/myoddweb.piger/monitor/api/python/Doc/library/stdtypes.rst

    Return true if all characters in the string are decimal characters and there is at least one character, false otherwise.
-Decimal characters are those from general category "Nd".
-This category includes digit characters, and all characters that can be used to form decimal-radix numbers, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.
+Decimal characters are those that can be used to form numbers in base 10, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.
+Formally a decimal character is a character in the Unicode General Category "Nd".

 .. method:: str.isdigit()

    Return true if all characters in the string are digits and there is at least one character, false otherwise.
 Digits include decimal characters and digits that need special handling, such as the compatibility superscript digits.
+   This covers digits which cannot be used to form numbers in base 10, like the Kharosthi numbers.
 Formally, a digit is a character that has the property value Numeric_Type=Digit or Numeric_Type=Decimal.

 .. method:: str.isidentifier()